cloudmesh/technologies/chapters/tech/phoenix.md

 The Java should be present on system with Hadoop to install Phoenix.
 The recent JDK V1.8.x JVM need for installation.
-The Hadoop and Phoenix can install on Windows, MAC,  Linux systems.
+The Hadoop and Phoenix can install on Windows, MAC, Linux systems [@www-apachephoenix-org].

  The table creation and versioned control supported by 	Apache Phoenix Schema.
  The HBase table maintains table metadata and versioned.
 The snapshot queries